susanyang17/doc/dev-ref/Using_Spreadsheet_JSF_Component.md

 # Create a JSF Page

 Spreadsheet can be embedded in a JSF page in the same way as JSF standard components.
-First specify keikai spreadsheet component namespace URI <http://www.zkoss.org/jsf/zss> <http://www.zkoss.org/jsf/zss></tt>
+First specify Keikai spreadsheet component namespace URI <http://www.zkoss.org/jsf/zss> <http://www.zkoss.org/jsf/zss></tt>
 declaration along with other JSF namespace declarations and you can use the tag like <zssjsf:spreadsheet/>.
 If we want to interact with